abhishekkrthakur/tez/README.md

 # tez: a simple pytorch trainer

-**NOTE:** Currently, we are not accepting any pull requests!
+**NOTE: Currently, we are not accepting any pull requests!
 All PRs will be closed.
-If you want a feature or something doesn't work, please create an issue.
+If you want a feature or something doesn't work, please create an issue.**

 tez (तेज़ / تیز) means sharp, fast & active.
 This is a simple, to-the-point, library to make your pytorch training easy.

-**Note:** This library is in very early-stage currently!
-So, there might be breaking changes.
+_This library is in very early-stage currently!
+So, there might be breaking changes._

 ### Idea around tez is simple: